 These were laboratories of democracy, as Justice Brandeis once said.

-And the beauty of this is if you don't like what's going on in, say, Minnesota, where I live, you don't like the idea that the personal income tax rate is almost eight percent, the corporate rate is nine point eight percent, you get up and leave, and capital is mobile, it leaves.
+And the beauty of this is if you don't like what's going on in, say, Minnesota, where I live, you don't like the idea that the personal income tax rate is almost 8%, the corporate rate is 9.8%, you get up and leave, and capital is mobile, it leaves.

 That serves as a warning to the power elite.

-You better you better reward the the efforts for work.
+You better reward the efforts for work or you're going to lose.

-And right now, I I'm you know, I I Minnesota's growing a little slower than the national economy, which is a real anomaly for this state.
+And right now, Minnesota is growing a little slower than the national economy, which is a real anomaly for this state.

-But I think that I think that Minnesota's tax code, to give you an example, that mobility is caught up with that.
+But I think that Minnesota's tax code, to give you an example, that mobility is caught up with that.

 Capital mobility, labor mobility.

-Wade is the one of the worst constitutional decisions ever created because it created something out of whole cloth.
+Roe v.
+Wade is one of the worst constitutional decisions ever created because it created something out of whole cloth.

-The idea that there ought to be some sort of overriding federal authority, in this particular case, the Supreme Court that could go in and not not decide if the equal application of the law is taking place, but decide whether they like laws or not.
+The idea that there ought to be some sort of overriding federal authority, in this particular case, the Supreme Court, that could go in and not decide if the equal application of the law is taking place, but decide whether they like laws or not.

-So they go in, they strike down laws like the Lawrence case in Texas, and they could go right down the list, abortion, of course.
+So they go and they strike down laws like the Lawrence case in Texas, and they could go right down the list, abortion, of course.

 And you know what happens?